Skip to main content

 Limitations

-• No Pagination: Large clusters may produce verbose results
+• No Pagination: Large clusters may produce verbose results without pagination features

 • KubeConfig Support: No Kubernetes config file load support (uses constructor parameters only)